apache/spark/docs/sql-ref-syntax-aux-conf-mgmt-set.md

 <dl>
   <dt><code><em>property_key=property_value</em></code></dt>
-  <dd>The new value overrides any existing value for the specified property key.</dd>
+  <dd>Sets the value for a given property key.
+If an old value exists for a given property key, then it gets overridden by the new value.</dd>
 </dl>

 ### Examples